bbc/gel/src/components/promos.md

 ## Related research

 This component was originally developed and tested at the BBC in a prototype of the BBC Homepage.
-During user research we tested with X users, including subjects with a variety of impairments and a range of digital skills.
-You can read more about our research and findings on [the project Wiki page, hosted on GitHub](#linktocome).
+During user research we tested using subjects with a variety of impairments and a range of digital skills.

 ### Further reading, elsewhere on the Web